 Birth trauma can also affect parent’s relationship with their baby, for example if you were separated from your baby perhaps you morn the loss of those important early moments.

 Maybe you worry that you baby had a difficult time in birth and wonder if their babies are finding it harder to settle.
 It can also affect the couple relationship, perhaps one parent wants to talk about it and the other doesn’t.
 It can also affect subsequent births if women/couples delay their next pregnancy because of a fear of giving birth (known as tokophobia).

-What can I do if I have had birth trauma?
+What can I do if I have birth trauma?

-The most important message is not to suffer in silence, speak out, there is support available.
-Contact me for more information about how I can help you.
+The most important message is not to suffer in silence, speak out – there is support available.

 I can help you

 You can also subscribe to my newsletter to be the first to find out more about future articles and to receive curated newsletter with tips, resources and support.